wppqywq/compositional-modeling/5_chain.md

 **Generalization**:

-Freeze the final lexicon posterior and active chunks learned during training, then evaluate on held-out participants.
+Freeze the final lexicon posterior (re-inferred from accumulated transmitted observations) and active chunks learned during training, then evaluate on held-out participants.
 - Test:
   - Use the held-out tower type (`PiL`) only (2 trials per participant).
   - Evaluate on a random subset of 10 participants.